 - Publish established attendance requirements in the syllabus.

-- Consult with the DRO to determine reasonable course specific adjustments, as needed.
+- Consult, as needed, with the DRO to determine reasonable course specific adjustments.

-- Communicate and document how to implement the DRO approved course adjustments with their students.
+- Communicate and document how to implement the DRO approved course adjustments with students.